abgreeve/moodle-block_stash/README.md

 - Unlock access to activities based on the objects found (requires plugin [availability_stash](https://moodle.org/plugins/availability_stash))
 - Trade by exchanging items for different items (requires plugin [filter plugin](https://github.com/branchup/moodle-filter_shortcodes))
 - Allow students to trade items with each other in the trade center.
+- *New* Configure stash to remove items to allow quiz attempts.

 Requirements
 ------------